-Given this a complex and fast moving area, CAP recommends that marketers consider MHRA Guidance on Covid 19 Tests and Testing Kits before considering the marketing of Covid-19 or antibody tests kits.
+Given this a complex and fast moving area, CAP recommends that marketers review MHRA Guidance on Covid 19 Tests and Testing Kits before considering the advertising of COVID-19 or antibody tests kits.

 CAP understands that testing kits are medical devices and need to go through a specific type of authorisation/registration.
 This MHRA advice on In-vitro diagnostic devices explains the regime that applies to testing kits in more detail.
 Marketers of certified devices should not imply that that registered products are “MHRA approved” (or similar).

 CAP understands that claims to detect anti-bodies or T-Cells from venous samples would only be acceptable if made in line with the necessary medical device authorisation.

-Even if an antibody test has been authorised for use to detect coronavirus anti-bodies, care would need to be taken when presenting claims about those tests, including claims about the accuracy of tests and the impact of antibody-positive results on patients.
+Even if an antibody test has been certified for the use of detecting coronavirus anti-bodies, care would need to be taken when presenting claims about those tests, including claims about the accuracy of tests and the impact of antibody-positive results on patients.